On the dental industry. On our customers. On the world.

 What is a carbon credit?

 A carbon credit is a financing tool to support projects reducing greenhouse gas emissions or recapturing carbon from the atmosphere.
-A single carbon credit is equal to one tonne of carbon dioxide equivalent gases.
+A single carbon credit is equal to one metric ton of carbon dioxide equivalent gases.
 Carbon credits were formalized by the United Nations Kyoto Protocol.
 That UN body also developed the key principles and rules guiding verified credits today.
-In the past, there have been a range of activities that could issue carbon credits.
+In the past, there has been a range of activities that could issue carbon credits.
 Many experts believe that carbon markets previously were flooded with unverified credits that did not represent real carbon reduction.
-Our team at Pachama wants to change that.
-We work only with projects that have third-party verification and pass our own standards.

 What does Pachama do?